NataliaCzeladka/celestial-buddies/README.md

 3. Select "Pages" from the menu on the left-hand side of the screen.
 4. Make sure the "Select" dropdown menu shows "Deploy from a branch".
 5. From the "Branch" dropdown menu select "Master Branch" and click "Save".
-6. The page will automatically refresh and display the link to your deployed website
+6. The page will automatically refresh and display the link to your deployed website.

 ### Forking the GitHub repository

 By forking the repository, you make a copy of the original repository on your GitHub account to view or to make changes to, without affecting the original repository.

-1. Log in to your GitHub accound and locate the repository you would like to fork.
+1. Log in to your GitHub account and locate the repository you would like to fork.
 2. At the top of the repository on the right-hand side of the screen, locate the "Fork" button.
 3. After clicking on it, you should have your own copy of the original repository in your GitHub account.